All you need to know about Password Spraying

 How does password spraying work?

 By password spraying, hackers test the security of several accounts at the same time.
-Because this method does not test the same account several times in a row, it prevents the account from being locked due to too many failed attempts, which is a risk in a traditional brute force attack.
+Since this method doesn't test the same account several times in a row, it prevents the account from being locked due to too many failed attempts - this is one of the risks that hackers face in a traditional brute force attack.
 This way, the hacker can continue the attack over a longer period of time.
 For the same reason, password spraying is not a targeted attack, but a more widespread method.

 Password spraying can also include the following methods: